mrange/pt_src3/README.md

 To help me unlock the power of the STE I had the book "Atari ST/STE - Hårdfakta" that had been updated to contain information about the STE specific hardware.

 !["Atari Hardfacts"](images/hardfacts.png)
+> My copy of Hårdfakta was falling apart from constant flicking through the pages

 ## TCB Tracker